griddynamics/OpenGenesis/distribution-war/README.txt

  Genesis Web Archive (WAR) Distribution
 ========================================

 This archive is intended to be deployed into servlet container like Tomcat.
-So far it is possible to use only ROOT context ('/').

 NOTE: Servlet Container should be run with system property 'backend.properties' which points to Genesis configuration file.